integralvision/tinypng/README.txt

 Download Tinify PHP library from https://github.com/tinify/tinify-php/ and place it under $DRUPAL_ROOT/sites/all/libraries

+You can install Tinify PHP with drush: just run drush tinypng-library

 Install as you would normally install a contributed Drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7
 for further information.